tikv/website/content/docs/5.1/deploy/configure/security.md

 cert-allowed-cn = ["tikv-server", "pd-server"]
 ```

-Besides, the **connection URL should be changed to `https://`** from a plain `ip:port`.
+Besides, the **connection URL should be changed to `https://`** instead of a plain `ip:port`.

-For the information about all TiKV's TLS configuration parameters, see [TiKV's security-related parameters](../tikv-configuration-file/#security).
+For the information about all TLS configuration parameters of TiKV, see [TiKV security-related parameters](../tikv-configuration-file/#security).

 ## Step 2.
 Configure the PD certificates